-Over-the-counter pain relievers, such as aspirin, Tylenol (acetaminophen), or Advil or Motrin IB (ibuprofen) can be effective for short-term use.
+Over-the-counter pain relievers, such as aspirin, Tylenol ( acetaminophen), or Advil or Motrin ( ibuprofen) can be effective for short-term use.
 These drugs are also available in a "PM" version that includes a medicine to help you sleep.
-Naproxen sodium (Aleve) is long-lasting and may offer pain relief throughout the night.
+Naproxen sodium ( Aleve) is long-lasting and may offer pain relief throughout the night.
+It also is available in a "PM" version.
 Use these medications only as directed.

-Prescription drugs for back pain include antidepressants, such as doxepin or Cymbalta, or a medicine that combines antidepressant and pain reliever effects, such as amitriptyline, or a muscle relaxant, such as cyclobenzapine (Flexeril).
+Prescription drugs for back pain include antidepressants, such as doxepin or duloxetine ( Cymbalta), or a medicine that combines antidepressant and pain reliever effects, such as amitriptyline, or a muscle relaxant, such as cyclobenzapine ( Flexeril).

 The goal of medication should be to help you develop a more normal sleep pattern.

 Lifestyle Changes for Chronic Back Pain and Sleep Problems

 Here are some tips for getting a good night's sleep with chronic back pain:

 Minimize stress.
 Stress is the major cause of insomnia.
 It is also associated with chronic back pain.